What happens when you ask 200 women for sex on Tinder?

 Besides, it looked like a lot of fun to do.

-I called up my camera man / photographer and we got together to do this.
+I called my camera man / photographer and we got started right away.

 He also plays the electric guitar and never smiles.